 Ever since my 16-year-old self fortuitously stumbled upon Almost Famous while clicking through channels, I’ve been on an eternal quest to look like Kate Hudson’s Penny Lane.
 There was something about her that struck my young and impressionable mind.
 I don’t know if it was her cool textured hair, insane vintage wardrobe, or breezy, unaffected attitude—admittedly, it was probably a mix of all three.
 Whatever it was, it inspired me to buy a pair of corduroy pants and a tube of glitter eyeliner with my babysitting money.

 Years later, I’m still not over the ’70s look (and seemingly, neither are the fashion and beauty worlds).
 So, as you can imagine, I was beyond excited when I came across the newest beauty trend revival: draping.
 Inspired by the height of the disco era, this beauty technique was created by Way Bandy, arguably the first celebrity makeup artist.
-Decades ago, he worked with the likes of Farah Fawcett, Lauren Hutton, and Jerry Hall.
+Decades ago, he worked with the likes of Farrah Fawcett, Lauren Hutton, and Jerry Hall.
 So without further ado, celebrity makeup artist Sandy Linter shares her step-by-step tutorial for creating a '70s-inspired makeup look, plus our four favorite ways to drape your blush.